Click Here to Read About Getting To and From the Airport

 - Grand Market Hall: Fővám tér (M4)

 Taxis in Central and Eastern Europe don’t have the best reputation, and this poor reputation is certainly earned for the most part.
-Budapest is no different, but things are rapidly improving as more and more tourists visit each year, the standards are coming up to meet expectations.
-Uber and Lyft currently do not operate in the city, but fear not…enter Taxify!
-Download the Taxify app, and you can use it exactly as you would Uber and Lyft.
+Budapest is no different, but things have, and still are rapidly improving as more and more tourists visit each year, the standards are coming up to meet expectations.
+Uber and Lyft currently do not operate in the city, but fear not…enter Bolt!
+Bolt used to be called Taxify, but they rebranded, we heard somewhere that people were confusing it with something to do with taxes rather than taxis.
+Download the Bolt app, and you can use it exactly as you would Uber and Lyft.
 Everything is app based, reservation, pricing, and payment, so money ever changes hand.
-The nice thing is that Taxify is an actual taxi company and all the cars are easily identifiable.
+The nice thing is that Bolt is an actual taxi company and all the cars are easily identifiable.

 There are plenty of standard taxi companies operating in the city, and you’ll find taxi ranks at major intersections like Oktogon, outside train stations, shopping malls, etc, or you can hail a passing cab.
-Fotaxi has the better reputation among private taxi companies, but the general rule is, if you are a foreigner who doesn’t speak Hungarian, expect to pay a bit more.
+Fotaxi has the better reputation among private taxi companies.
+It is also the official taxi company from the airport.
+Fotaxi also has an app you can download and even request English speaking drivers.
+The general rule is, if you are a foreigner who doesn’t speak Hungarian, expect to pay a bit more.
+Ask before you get in how much the ride will cost.
+We’ve noticed taxi drivers are becoming more and more reliable in Budapest, but there are always some drivers that ruin it.
 That’s not to say don’t take taxis, just be aware.
 Taxi rides within the outer ring on the Pest side should not cost more than 5000ft (~$19.50).